gary0/awd-wpbootstrap/readme.txt

 Tags: one-column, two-columns, right-sidebar, fixed-layout, responsive-layout, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, post-formats, sticky-post, threaded-comments, translation-ready

 == Description ==
-WPBootstrap is based on Twitter Bootstrap and the WordPress Twenty Sixteen theme it is a new take on the popular WordPress layout — the horizontal masthead with an optional right sidebar that works perfectly for blogs and websites.
+AWD-WPBootstrap is based on Twitter Bootstrap and the WordPress Twenty Sixteen theme it is a new take on the popular WordPress layout — the horizontal masthead with an optional right sidebar that works perfectly for blogs and websites.
 It has custom color pallette with default color schemes, a harmonious fluid grid using a mobile-first approach, and impeccable polish in every detail.
-WPBootstrap will make your WordPress look great everywhere.
+AWD-WPBootstrap will make your WordPress look great everywhere.

 * Mobile-first, Responsive Layout
 * Custom Colors